robseb/socfpgaPlatformGenerator/README.md

     # @param generation_mode       0: The user can choose how the bootloader should be built
     #                              1: Always build or re-build the entire bootloader
     #                              2: Build the entire bootloader in case it was not done
-    #                              3: Use the default pre-build bootloader for the device
+    #                              3: Use the default pre-built bootloader for the device
     # @return                      success
     #
     def BuildBootloader(self, generation_mode= 0):